Kajiih/rl_ai2thor/README.md

 -[`Started`] Create iTHOR environment class

+- [] Refactor envs.tasks.tasks.py by using only item ids as dictionary key instead of sometimes the ids and sometimes the item itself
+- [] Refactor results and scores in envs.tasks.tasks.py to use 2 different dicts for relations and properties instead of 1 common dict to simplify types
 - [] Add checking if actions are compatible with each other

 - [] Can't be 100% accurate, but we can do some checks (e.g.`hand_movements` implies `pickup`, ...)